Yingde

-Yingde (postal: Yingtak; 英德 (Yīngdé)) is a historical city in the north of Guangdong Province, China.
-The city is on the Bei River, a tributary of the Pearl River.
-Administratively, it is part of the Qingyuan prefecture-level city.
+Yingde is a county-level city in Qingyuan Prefecture, Guangdong Province, China.
+It lies on the Bei or North River, which flows south to become one of the principal affluents of the Pearl River.

+Culture

-The principal varieties of Chinese spoken are Hakka (64%), Cantonese (29%) and others (7%).
+The principal varieties of Chinese spoken are Hakka (64%), Cantonese (29%), and others (7%).
 Mandarin is rarely spoken except in teaching.

 It is famous for its Yingde Stone and Yingdehong tea.
 In 1963, the British royal family popularized Yingde's black tea worldwide after offering the tea to guests at the Queen's Banquet.
 Yingde's tea history dates back to over 1,200 years ago.
 It is considered to be one of the top three places in the world to grow black tea.